-It is also assumed that Saudi Arabia will produce their fields while maintaining the annual depletion rate, which is annual production as a percentage of ultimate recoverable remaining reserves, at less than 5.5%/yr.
+It is also assumed that Saudi Arabia will produce their fields while maintaining the annual depletion rate, which is annual production as a percentage of ultimate recoverable remaining reserves, at less than 5.0%/yr.
 This should ensure that reservoir damage does not occur due to overproduction from their fields.
-The figure of 5.5%/yr was selected because the annual depletion rate of remaining reserves reached a peak of 5.3%/yr in the third quarter of 2006 (Fig 9), based upon estimated ultimate recoverable reserves (URR) of 185 Gb for Saudi Arabia.
-This figure of 5.5%/yr could be too optimistic.
+The figure of 5.0%/yr was selected because it's slightly more than the annual depletion rate of remaining reserves reaching a previous peak of 4.5%/yr in the third quarter of 2006 (Fig 9), based upon estimated ultimate recoverable reserves (URR) of 185 Gb for Saudi Arabia.
+This figure of 5.0%/yr could be slightly optimistic.
 Tariq Shafiq, a petroleum engineer who was Vice President and Executive Director of the Iraq National Oil Company (INOC), said that a depletion rate of 4-5% is well within good reservoir management for large fields.
 In addition, Colin Campbell stated on page 7 of his ASPO Ireland Newsletter No. 80, August 2007 that "a Depletion Rate of 4.2%...sounds quite reasonable for a mature country like Kuwait, compared for example with 6.5% in the United Kingdom or 4.5% in the US-48".
 If a lower forecast annual depletion rate is assumed then Saudi Arabia's production rate would drop faster than is forecast (Fig 9).